-On March 5, 2021, FDA will join the global observance of Rare Disease Day, which was created to raise awareness about the 7,000 known rare diseases, many of which have no treatment.
+On March 5, 2021, FDA joined the global observance of Rare Disease Day, which was created to raise awareness about the 7,000 known rare diseases, many of which have no treatment.
 Although each rare disease affects fewer than 200,000 Americans, in total, these disease affect an estimated 30 million people in the United States.
-This year’s FDA Rare Disease Day will be virtual and we are looking forward to having you join!

-FDA Public Meeting: FDA will be holding a virtual public meeting on Friday, March 5, 2021, from 9:00 a.m. to 4:00 p.m.
-EST. The purpose of this meeting is to highlight strategies to support rare disease product development.
-Patients, patient advocates, researchers, and medical product developers may benefit from attending this public meeting on rare disease product development.
-During presentations and panel discussions various stakeholders will share their perspectives on and experiences in rare disease product development.
+FDA Public Meeting: FDA hosted a virtual public meeting on Friday, March 5, 2021.
+The purpose of this meeting was to highlight strategies to support rare disease product development.
+Patients, patient advocates, researchers and medical product developers attended this virtual public meeting on rare disease product development.
+During presentations and panel discussions various stakeholders shared their perspectives on and experiences in rare disease product development.

-SHIP-MD 2021 (Virtual Workshop): The Critical Path Institute (C-Path) in collaboration with the U.S. Food and Drug Administration’s (FDA) Center for Devices and Radiological Health (CDRH), AdvaMed, the American Academy of Pediatrics (AAP) and multiple pediatric health system leaders, is proud to announce the System of Hospitals for Innovation in Pediatrics – Medical Devices (SHIP-MD) Virtual Workshop to be held on February 9-11, 2021.
-The workshop will focus on the acceleration of medical device development for the unique needs of children.
-You may register for the workshop here.
+SHIP-MD 2021 (Virtual Workshop): The Critical Path Institute (C-Path) in collaboration with FDA's Center for Devices and Radiological Health (CDRH), AdvaMed, the American Academy of Pediatrics (AAP) and multiple pediatric health system leaders, hosted the System of Hospitals for Innovation in Pediatrics – Medical Devices (SHIP-MD) Virtual Workshop held in February 2021.
+The workshop focused on the acceleration of medical device development for the unique needs of children.

-Evaluating RWE from Observational Studies in Regulatory Decision Making (Virtual Workshop): The U.S. Food and Drug Administration and the Duke-Margolis Center for Health Policy will hold a two-day virtual workshop on February 16-17, 2021, focused on considerations about observational (non-interventional) study design and conduct when using evidence from observational studies to inform regulatory decisions.
-Individuals can learn more and register for the workshop at FDA’s Evaluating RWE from Observational Studies in Regulatory Decision-Making webpage.
+Evaluating RWE from Observational Studies in Regulatory Decision Making (Virtual Workshop): The FDA and the Duke-Margolis Center for Health Policy will hosted a two-day virtual workshop on February 16-17, 2021, focused on considerations about observational (non-interventional) study design and conduct when using evidence from observational studies to inform regulatory decisions.
+See the workshop recording for more information.

-PAS Listening Sessions: Listening Sessions are one of many way patients, caregivers, and their advocates can share their experience with a disease or condition by talking directly with FDA staff.
-Learn more about the Patient Listening Sessions here.
+Patient listening sessions: Listening sessions are one of many ways patients, caregivers and their advocates can share their experience with a disease or condition by talking directly with FDA staff.
+See FDA patient listening sessions for more information.